raspberrypilearning/321-make-mentor-guide/en/step_7.md

 --- task ---

 You have built up some really useful skills.
-Here is a reminder to help you make your motif:
+Here is a reminder to help you make the shapes for your motif:

 ### Shapes and images